leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 **Gift Wrapping**

-If Gift Wrapping has been enabled to be sent to M3 within _LS \&gt; eConnect-ION \&gt; Configuration \&gt; Order Charges_, and charges have been selected to be used – any line-level Gift Wrapping cost in Magento will be passed over as a line charge to the corresponding order line in M3.
+If Gift Wrapping has been enabled to be sent to M3 within LS > eConnect-ION > Configuration > Order Charges, and charges have been selected to be used – any line-level Gift Wrapping cost in Magento will be passed over as a line charge to the corresponding order line in M3.

 ### Manual Sync Process